mulekick/megadownload/README.md

 ## some advice
    - You can provide multiple http session files after the -i option.
 All will be processed.
    - Type ./megadownload.js -h to see all available options.
-   - The default minimal duration is 90 seconds, which means that all media lasting less than 90 seconds will be discarded.
+   - The default minimal media duration is 90 seconds, which means that all media lasting less than 90 seconds will be discarded.
 You can adjust it with the -d option.
+   - If you want to download audio-only files, use the -a option.
+   - As a bonus, a small script is included that will convert any media to an *.mp3 file.
+Download music from the platforms and make your own local playlists !
+   - To run it, type **. mp3convert.sh /path/to/files/to/convert** (the mp3 files will be saved in the same directory as the source files).

-## important notes and advice
+## important notes
    - All the successfully probed media from your HTTP session will be downloaded *in the highest possible quality*.
 That sometimes means lenghty downloads, but the result is enjoyable 😁.
    - Don't panic if you end up with exotic file formats like *.webm, *.opus, *.adts, etc... (web media players use such formats, so your locally installed player should be able to play them as well).
    - The algorithm will seek to extract as much media as possible from your session, so you'll often end up downloading unwanted content like :